ShivamASNS-py/ASNS/Hardware/wiring_overview.md

 8. **JST connector pinouts** — power input and LED strip output
 9. **General wiring notes** — common grounding, wire gauge, and brightness-limiting guidance

-This diagram was AI-generated based on my BOM and finalized pin assignments, since I don't have access to diagramming software on mobile.
+This diagram was AI-generated based on my BOM and finalized pin assignments, since I don't have access to diagramming software on mobile as I'm away from my laptop.
 I reviewed it against my actual components and confirmed it matches the hardware I'm using.